-Medication adherence (or non-adherence) is very prevalent among seniors.
+Medication mismanagement is very common problem among seniors.
 The New England Journal of Medicine reported that 69% of medication-related hospital admissions every year are a result of poor medication adherence (Osterberg, Blascke, Adherence to Medication, Aug 4, 2005).
 In North America, almost 110,000 deaths per year are attributed to complications from poor medication adherence.
 It costs the US and Canadian health care systems $290 billion per year.
 The 2016 Health Care in Canada survey reported that more than 50% of patients 65 years and older do not take their medications as prescribed.
 There is no single cause of the problem.
 There are many reasons, which cross all socio-economic groups.

-Top 3 most common factors that lead to poor adherence among seniors:
+Top 3 most common factors for poor adherence: